section-engineering-education/engineering-education/articles/react-native-firebase-text-recognition/index.md

 Both functions accept 2 arguments.
 The first argument is `options` for the camera or the gallery, and the second argument is a callback function.
 This callback function is called when the user picks an image or cancels the operation.

-Check out the [API Reference](https://www.npmjs.com/package/react-native-image-picker#api-reference) for more details about these functions.
+Check out this [API reference](https://www.npmjs.com/package/react-native-image-picker#api-reference) for more details about these functions.

 Now let's add 2 functions, one for each button.